 ARTICLE 1.
 To hear the annual reports of the officers of the Town and to act thereon.

-PASSED UNANIMOUSLY WITH ONE ABSTENTION
+PASSED OVER UNANIMOUSLY WITH ONE ABSTENTION

 ARTICLE 2.
 To see if the Town will vote to set the salaries of the Elected Officials within the Town in accordance with MGL.
 Chapter 41, Section 108 as follows, or take any other action relative thereto.